HeshanKarunaratne/cka/README.md

   policyTypes:
   - Ingress
   - Egress
-  # adding Ingress and Egress will block incoming and outgoing traffic on the pod
+  # adding Ingress: [] and Egress: [] will block incoming and outgoing traffic on the pod
   ingress:
   - from:
     - podSelector: